aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-settings/set-threads-count/_index.md

 ---
-title: Set Threads Count in OCR Image Recognition
+title: Set Threads Count to Improve OCR Accuracy in .NET
-linktitle: Set Threads Count in OCR Image Recognition
+linktitle: Set Threads Count to Improve OCR Accuracy
 second_title: Aspose.OCR .NET API
-description: Unlock OCR efficiency in .NET.
-Set thread count effortlessly with Aspose.OCR.
-Boost accuracy and speed.
+description: Unlock OCR efficiency in .NET and improve OCR accuracy by setting the thread count with Aspose.OCR.
+Boost speed and precision.
 weight: 11
 url: /net/ocr-settings/set-threads-count/
+date: 2025-12-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Set Threads Count in OCR Image Recognition
+# Set Threads Count to Improve OCR Accuracy

 ## Introduction

-Welcome to the world of Aspose.OCR for .NET, where cutting-edge Optical Character Recognition (OCR) technology meets seamless integration into your .NET applications.
-In this tutorial, we'll delve into a specific aspect: setting the Threads Count in OCR Image Recognition.
-This powerful feature optimizes the performance of your OCR tasks, ensuring efficiency and accuracy.
+Welcome to the world of Aspose.OCR for .NET, where cutting‑edge Optical Character Recognition (OCR) technology meets seamless integration into your .NET applications.
+In this tutorial you’ll learn **how to set the Threads Count** to **improve OCR accuracy** while keeping your processing fast and resource‑friendly.

+## Quick Answers
+- **What does ThreadsCount do?** It tells Aspose.OCR how many parallel threads to use during image analysis.
+- **Why set it manually?** Adjusting the thread count can **improve OCR accuracy** on multi‑core machines and avoid CPU throttling.
+- **Default behavior?** A value of `0` lets Aspose.OCR auto‑calculate the optimal number of threads.
+- **Typical range?** 1 – 8 threads work well for most desktop scenarios; higher values benefit servers with many cores.
+- **Prerequisites?** .NET (Framework 4.5+ or .NET Core 3.1+), Aspose.OCR for .NET, and a sample image.

+## What is Thread Count in OCR?

+Thread count determines how many concurrent processing units Aspose.OCR will allocate when recognizing text.
+More threads can speed up large batches and, when balanced correctly with CPU resources, can **improve OCR accuracy** by reducing time‑outs and memory pressure.

+## Why set Threads Count to improve OCR accuracy?

+- **Better resource utilization:** Matching the thread count to your CPU cores prevents the OCR engine from being starved or over‑committed.
+- **Reduced latency:** Parallel processing shortens the time each image spends in the recognition pipeline, giving the algorithm more time to apply its full accuracy model.
+- **Scalability:** In server‑side scenarios you can fine‑tune the thread pool to handle many simultaneous requests without sacrificing precision.

 ## Prerequisites

-Before we embark on this journey, make sure you have the following prerequisites in place:
+Before we get started, make sure you have the following:

-- Aspose.OCR for .NET: Ensure that you have the library installed.
-If not, you can download it [here](https://releases.aspose.com/ocr/net/).
+- Aspose.OCR for .NET installed.
+If you haven’t downloaded it yet, you can get it **[here](https://releases.aspose.com/ocr/net/)**.

-- Sample Image: Prepare a sample image in your designated document directory.
+- A sample image placed in your document directory (e.g., `sample.png`).

-Now, let's dive into the steps.

 ## Import Namespaces

-Firstly, make sure to include the necessary namespaces in your .NET application:
+First, include the necessary namespaces in your .NET project:

 ```csharp
 using System;